aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 domestic: open-wire, microwave, radiotelephone communications, and a domestic satellite system with 8 earth stations

-international: country code - 968; satellite earth stations - 2 Intelsat (Indian Ocean) and 1 Arabsat
+international: country code - 968; satellite earth stations - 2 Intelsat (Indian Ocean), 1 Arabsat

 Radio broadcast stations: